Performance¶

 server:*

-commands) is only able to handle one request at a time (including JS/CSS/* asset loading, etc.). - Use a recent version of nginx, set up https, and enable http/2 to reduce connection latency on parallel requests.
+commands) is only able to handle one request at a time (including JS/CSS/* asset loading, and more). - Use a recent version of nginx, set up https, and enable http/2 to reduce connection latency on parallel requests.

 PHP¶